Mutation: Disease causation

 Changes in DNA caused by mutation in a coding region of DNA can cause errors in protein sequence that may result in partially or completely non-functional proteins.
 Each cell, in order to function correctly, depends on thousands of proteins to function in the right places at the right times.
 When a mutation alters a protein that plays a critical role in the body, a medical condition can result.
-One study on the comparison of genes between different species of Drosophila suggests that if a mutation does change a protein, the mutation will most likely be harmful, with an estimated 70 percent of amino acid polymorphisms having damaging effects, and the remainder being either neutral or weakly beneficial.
+One study on the comparison of genes between different species of Drosophila suggests that if a mutation does change a protein, the mutation will most likely be harmful, with an estimated 70 per cent of amino acid polymorphisms having damaging effects, and the remainder being either neutral or weakly beneficial.
 Some mutations alter a gene's DNA base sequence but do not change the protein made by the gene.
 Studies have shown that only 7% of point mutations in noncoding DNA of yeast are deleterious and 12% in coding DNA are deleterious.
 The rest of the mutations are either neutral or slightly beneficial.